gleblebedev/rbfx_wiki/C#-support.md

   * Windows: Copy `bin/{Urho3D,Urho3DCSharp,ImGuiCSharp}.dll` to output directory.
   * MacOS: Copy `bin/lib{Urho3D,Urho3DCSharp,ImGuiCSharp}.dylib` to output directory.
 6. Build and run.
 For a quick test you may copy code from `Source/Samples/102_CSharpProject/Project.cs`.

-## Linux

-Project uses customized version of SWIG.
-Chances are prebuilt binaries will not run on your distribution.
-1. Download https://github.com/rokups/swig/archive/Urho3D.zip and build it.
-2. Additionally pass `-DSWIG_EXECUTABLE=/path/to/bin/swig -DSWIG_DIR=/path/to/share/swig/4.0.0` to cmake pointing to custom SWIG build.